papa-fish/mha-ccg-companion-app/readme.md

 If you have any questions, suggestions, or just want to say hi, you can reach me through my [portfolio](https://lukemoore.au) or by email at `admin@lukemoore.au`.

-Thank you for using the MHA Companion App!
+Thank you for using the MHA CCG Companion App!
 We hope it enhances your MHA CCG experience.